Liam Lawson

 Red Bull sent him to Japan to participate in Super Formula in 2023, where he was impressive yet again.
 Alongside many experienced drivers, he was among the best and finished 2nd overall, winning 3 of 9 rounds and taking pole at the final round at Suzuka.

 Lawson was allowed to stand in for Daniel Ricciardo in some F1 rounds in 2023.
-While behind in qualifying, he showed great racepace and had his most impressive performance at Singapore, a notoriously difficult track.
+While clearly off the pace in qualifying, he showed great racepace and had his most impressive performance at Singapore, a notoriously difficult track.
 Over the entire course of his young career, Lawson has shown great adaptability.

 Fans wanted to see Lawson permanently in F1 with Racing Bulls in 2024.
 He did not start the season as a race driver with the team but was eventually promoted.
 This time, he was fairly beaten by Tsunoda, although not as much as it appeared.
 Tsunoda won 6-0 in qualifying, but Lawson did have a bit of bad luck and would often outperform Tsunoda in sprint qualis (which are not accounted for in that 6-0 statistic).
 In races, Tsunoda had a slight advantage.